 Counselling and Relationship Therapy

 My partner and I have five adult children between us.
-In my spare time I enjoy beach and bush walks, travelling, reading, movies, pub quizzes, art, dining out, going to shows (especially comedy ones) and sharing a wine with friends.
-I have lived on the North Shore my whole life and enjoy being close to the beautiful beaches.
+In my spare time I enjoy beach and bush walks, travelling, reading, movies, pub quizzes, art, dining out, going to shows (especially comedy ones) and sharing a coffee with friends.
+I have lived on the North Shore, in Auckland, my whole life and enjoy being close to the beautiful beaches.
 I understand first hand how hard life can be because I have also experienced challenges and difficulties that have affected my relationships, health, children and family.

 Areas of Interest

 As a counsellor and relationship therapist I enjoy working with a wide variety of people including adults, teenagers, families and couples.
 I have extensive experience and advanced training in relationship therapy.
 I work with a range of problems and have a particular interest in:-

 - Anxiety and Stress

 - Relationship issues for couples and individuals, including conflict, communication and infidelity

 - Separation and child custody